 GOAL 1 Reduce the number of at-risk youths who progress further in the juvenile system.
 Objective 1a.
 Informal consultations among-onsite operations staff for purposes of making more informed decisions.
 Objective 1b.
 Timely pre-screen assessments.
-1. Describe prog ress towards the stated goal and objectives during the reporting period.
+We had a total of ress towards the stated goal and objectives during the reporting period.
 10 DCI cases in the 21-22 fiscal year.
 Nine out of the ten cases we had successfully completed diversion, thereby ses being sent to the district attorney's office for filing consideration.
-2. Describe any challenges towards the stated goal and objectives during the reporting period.
-The number of ca we can take to ind ses that we receive that are eligible for DCI is very low.
+The number of ca challenges towards the stated goal and objectives during the reporting period. sees that we receive that are eligible for DCI is very low.
 These cases are sent to us, so there is not really any action crease the numbers on our end.
 3. If applicable, v what steps were implemented to address challenges?
-GOAL 2 Objective 2a.
+GOAL 2 GOAL 2 Objective 2a.
 1. Describe pr ogress towards the stated goal and objectives during the reporting period.
 2. Describe any challenges towards the stated goal and objectives during the reporting period.
 3. If applicable, v what steps were implemented to address challenges?

 GOAL 3 Objective 3a.
-4.5. " 1.
-Describe prog ress towards the stated goal and objectives during the reporting period.
-2 Describe any o challenges towards the stated goal and objectives during the reporting period.
-2. Describe any C challenges towards the stated goal and objectives during the reporting period.
-2 If applicable v what steps were implemented to address challenges?
-3. II applicable, v what steps were implemented to address challenges:
+1. Describe prog ress towards the stated goal and objectives during the reporting period.
+2. Describe any o challenges towards the stated goal and objectives during the reporting period.
+3. If applicable, v what steps were implemented to address challenges?